SINGAPORE: The COVID-19 pandemic has taken a toll on Singapore’s food and beverage industry.

 Overall household waste had also soared with the restrictions on dining out.
 The National Environment Agency reported that 73,000 tonnes of waste was generated in April, up 11 per cent from the previous month.

-While some businesses have switched to more “eco-friendly” packaging like “biodegradable” containers, such packaging may move the environment needle.
+While some businesses have switched to more “eco-friendly” packaging like “biodegradable” containers, such packaging may not move the environment needle.
 In fact, many of these options take more resources to produce, with their benefits unrealised since waste is incinerated in Singapore.

 COVID-19 REVERSES MOVES TOWARDS ZERO WASTE